 Are internal ADUs permitted in Lehi City?

 Yes, ADUs may be permitted in owner-occupied, single-family homes on lots that are a minimum 6,000 square feet.
+ADUs are not allowed in townhomes, duplexes, or other types of multi-family housing.
 Only one ADU is allowed per qualifying parcel.
-ADUs are not allowed in townhomes, duplexes, or other types of multi-family housing.

 Please check with the Planning Division to verify zoning.